About using DirectQuery in Power BI

 That query results in the following visual:

-One reason Power BI employs this pattern is because the SQL query used can be provided directly by the analyst, so it's used "as provided", without an attempt to rewrite it.
+Power BI employs this pattern because the SQL query used can be provided directly by the analyst.
+It's used "as provided", without an attempt to rewrite it.

 This article describes aspects of DirectQuery that are common across all data sources.
 There are certain details that are specific to individual sources.
-See the following topics covering specific sources:
+See the following articles covering specific sources:

-For more information about DirectQuery, check out the following resources:
+For more information about DirectQuery, see the following resource: